notaryproject/distribution/docs/reference-types.md

             └── _manifests
                 └── revisions
                     └── sha256
-                        ├── 73c803930ea3ba1e54bc25c2bdc53edd0284c62ed651fe7b00369da519a3c333 (image)
+                        ├── 73c803930ea3ba1e54bc25c2bdc53edd0284c62ed651fe7b00369da519a3c333 (image manifest)
                         │   ├── link
                         │   └── ref
                         │       └── digest(application/vnd.cncf.notary.v2)
                         │           └── sha256
-                        │               └── 8ac803930ea3ba1e54bc25c2bdc53edd0284c62ed651fe7b00369da519a3c222 (signature)
+                        │               └── 8ac803930ea3ba1e54bc25c2bdc53edd0284c62ed651fe7b00369da519a3c222 (signature manifest)
                         │                   └── link
-                        └── 8ac803930ea3ba1e54bc25c2bdc53edd0284c62ed651fe7b00369da519a3c222 (signature)
+                        └── 8ac803930ea3ba1e54bc25c2bdc53edd0284c62ed651fe7b00369da519a3c222 (signature manifest)
                             └── link
 ```

 > NOTE: the node immediately below `ref` is the `oci.image.manifest.artifactType` of the manifest.
-This node provides the indexing by type.
-Since `mediaTypes` contain invalid characters for storage (`/`, `.`), the value of `oci.image.manifest.artifactType` is converted to a digest when persisted to local storage.
+This node provides the indexing by `artifactType`.
+Since `artifactTypes` contain invalid characters for storage (`/`, `.`), the value of `oci.image.manifest.artifactType` is converted to a digest when persisted to local storage.

-To represent an image which is signed, with an SBoM which is also signed, the following persistance would be made:
+To represent an image which is signed, with an SBoM which is also signed, the following persistence would be made:

 ![](media/net-monitor-graph.svg)